anuragmaldhure/URL_Shortener/README.md

 * Build the Short URL utility from scratch in Java
 * Compile and test the functionality

+## Implementation

-### Phase 1 - Create Gradle Project and write interface method for Short Url generation and retrieval
+## Phase 1 - Create Gradle Project and write interface method for Short Url generation and retrieval
 #### Key Files
 * ShortURL.java
 Defines the interface with methods needed for the Short URL utility.
 Comments in this file define what each method should do.